sigboe/pie-galaxy/FAQ.md

 ## I cant start the ScummVM game I just installed

 Open up the ScummVM GUI and add the game.
 The shortcut in EmulationStation should work now.

+## Gamepad in ScummVM games is erratic

+Yes, if you get the lr-scummvm emulator, it you get improvements like better gamepad support, and you don't need to add games in the GUI after you install them.